A sturdy and economical ‘work horse’ for 1930s and 40s Australia

 This Federal is powered by a Hercules 228ci, 6 cylinder, JXA petrol engine with a Clark 4 speed constant mesh transmission.

 In 1910, the Bailey Motor Truck Company of Detroit, Michigan USA changed its name to the Federal Motor Truck Company.
-In the thirties and early forties, US sourced chassis’ such as GMC, Diamond T, Reo, International, White, Ford and Federal were extremely popular with Melbourne private bus operators, but the Driver Brothers preference was for Federal, in part due to the Federal dealer/agent who impressed them greatly.
+In the thirties and early forties, US sourced chassis’ such as GMC, Diamond T, Reo, International, White, Ford and Federal were extremely popular with Melbourne private bus operators, but the Driver Brothers preference was for the sturdy Federal, in part due to the Federal agent, a one man sales, marketing and support person who impressed them greatly.

-Driver Brothers purchased 3 different Federal models between 1935 and 1941, but other than size, all had similar specifications.
-The first were 12 passenger models in Federal’s Silver Anniversary series from 1935.
-They were identified by 4 horizontal chrome bars, mounted on the side of the engine cowl with a Federal nameplate above the bars and a drop centre front bumper.
+Driver Brothers purchased 3 different Federal models between 1935 and 1941 that all had similar specifications.
+The first models were in Federal’s Silver Anniversary series from 1935.
+They were identified by 4 horizontal chrome bars, mounted on the side of the engine cowl with a Federal nameplate above the bars and a ‘drop centre’ front bumper.

-The second model from December 1936 was Driver Brothers first 19 passenger bus and this is the example that we have preserved in our Driver Classics collection.
-On this model, the side of the engine cowl featured 3 chrome bars placed over vertical louvers with the Federal name on the centre bar and it also had the drop centre front bumper.
+The second model from December 1936 was Driver Brothers fleet #2 and this is the example that we have preserved in our Driver Classics collection.
+On this model, the side of the engine cowl featured 3 chrome bars placed over vertical louvers with the Federal name on the centre bar and it also had the ‘drop centre’ front bumper.

-The final series from 1938 became known as the ‘bullnose’ with a modern wrap-around grille, 3 chrome bars on the side of the engine cowl with a circular emblem containing the Federal name and this time, a straight front bumper.
+The final series from 1938 had a new streamlined front end that became known locally as the ‘bullnose’ with a modern streamlined grille, 3 chrome bars on the side of the engine cowl with a circular emblem containing the Federal name and this time, a straight front bumper.
+The 1938 streamlined Federal front end was designed by internationally recognised industrial designer Henry Dreyfuss.

 1936 Federal